The Niven Family

 Jack Niven pioneered wine grape planting in the Edna Valley with his Paragon Vineyard in 1973.
-Our family has been continually growing Chardonnay and Pinot Noir since Jack planted those first vines over 40 years ago.
-Recognizing the unique and tremendous potential of the region, he championed the process of petitioning for it to become an AVA.
+We have been continually growing Chardonnay and Pinot Noir since Jack planted those first vines over 40 years ago.
+Recognizing the unique and tremendous potential of the region, Jack championed the process of petitioning for it to become an AVA.
 The application was approved, and the Edna Valley was officially created in 1982.

 The Baileyana winery stands on a knoll in the Edna Valley, surrounded by the estate Paragon Vineyard.
-Built under the direction of winemaker Christian in 1999, it is both high-tech and unusually dramatic.
-Christian stocked it with innovative equipment including a state-of-the-art fruit delivery system, tanks to handle any size lots, open-top fermentors, and four individually climate-controlled barrel rooms.
+Built in 1999, it is both high-tech and unusually dramatic.
+It is stocked with innovative equipment including a state-of-the-art fruit delivery system, tanks to handle any size lots, open-top fermentors, and four individually climate-controlled barrel rooms.

 Each of the cellar bays is lined with huge windows that allow sunlight into what is traditionally a dark and damp environment.
 In addition to being aesthetically pleasing, the natural light actually helps keep the winery clean.

-Our estate Paragon Vineyard was one of the first Central Coast vineyards to become SIP Certified—the Niven Family participated in the SIP pilot program in 2008.
+Our estate Paragon Vineyard was one of the first Central Coast vineyards to become SIP Certified and was a part of the SIP pilot program in 2008.
 It’s currently one of the largest SIP Certified vineyards in the state of California.
 Historically, we have always farmed in a careful and responsible manner that takes into account all facets of the world around us, and would continue to do so whether or not this certification program was developed.